 For the bowls:

 1. Heat 1 tablespoon olive oil in a medium saucepan over medium-high heat.
 Add corn, 1/4 teaspoon chipotle powder and 1/4 teaspoon chili powder.
-Stir and sauté for 5-8 minutes, or until begins to brown.
-Remove corn from pan.
+Stir and sauté until corn begins to brown, about 5-8 minutes.
+Remove corn from pan and set aside.

 2. In a large bowl, toss tofu with remaining chili powder and chipotle powder.
 Working in two batches, add 1 tablespoon olive oil to the pan over medium-high heat and add half of tofu.
-Cook for 5 minutes, flipping over half way through, or until browned and crispy.
+Cook flipping over half way through, until browned and crispy, about 5 minutes.
 Repeat with second batch.

 3. Build your bowl starting with the chipotle-lime rice, adding beans, tofu, corn, pico de gallo, and guacamole.